Jo3kerR/Squash/README.md

-# A Simple Mini Game made using Processing 3
+# A Simple Game made using Processing 3

 Instructions for running the game -